When Young Children Say They Want to Die

 Through family therapy approaches, particularly those informed by family systems theory, we can address the relational dynamics that contribute to a child's emotional overwhelm.
 Every family operates as an interconnected nervous system, and changes in parental responses create ripple effects throughout the entire system.

-My approach often involves helping parents understand how their own childhood experiences influence their responses to their child's emotional expressions.
+My approach as a family therapist often involves helping parents understand how their own childhood experiences influence their responses to their child's emotional expressions.
 When parents can recognize and heal their own emotional patterns, they become more available to provide the consistent co-regulation their child needs.

 My work with families facing these challenges draws from multiple evidence-based modalities, each offering unique perspectives on healing and growth: